Locally-Grown

 For over a century, Masham sheep have ruled the rolling hills of northern England, particularly in the rugged Yorkshire Dales and the Forest of Bowland.

-Renowned for its resilience, lustre and durability - we've added this wool so that it provides both strength and substance to the softer Bluefaced Leciester wool to give the garments more structure.
+Renowned for its resilience, lustre and durability - we've used this wool before and added it into the recipe to provide both strength and substance to the softer Bluefaced Leciester wool to give the garments more structure.

 The MASHAM